ifndefJOSH/rust-presentations/rustTypes.md

 - Rust is *strongly typed*, meaning there are a strict set of rules regarding how a type may be interpreted.
 	+ Integer casting is generally explicit, unlike in C and C++ where it may be implicit.
 - Rust is *statically typed*, meaning an object of type `Foo` stays type `Foo` throughout its lifetime.
-- Rust allows *type inferrence*/*implicit typing* which means that an object's type may be assumed at initialization.
+- Rust allows *type inference*/*implicit typing* which means that an object's type may be assumed at initialization.
+- In Rust, "polymorphism" (in a loose sense) is introduced via *traits*.

 # Declaring Variables and Constants